trisulnsm/dinodoc/trisuldocs/docs/ug/cg/tasks.md

 - Select Hosts from Counter Group and TCP SYN Sent from meters

-- Eneter 10.10.1.1 in item box
+- Enter 10.10.1.1 in item box

 - Click Analyze

 ### I want to group IPs together for reporting for example by department ?

- Select Customize -\> Counters -\> Keysets -\>Add new Keyset Counter Group
+Login as admin, and  Select Context:default  -\> Profile0-> Custom Counters -\> Keysets -\> Create a new Keyset Counter Group

 Click [Keyset Counter Group](/docs/ug/cg/custom#keyset-counter-groups) for more.